Access to the SMC server during updates

 Whenever SMC deploys a configuration on a firewall, all global configuration items found on this firewall will be deleted and replaced with configuration items defined in the SMC configuration, if any.

-These elements are not displayed by default in the SNS Web configuration interface.
+These elements are invisible by default in the SNS web configuration interface.
 To display them, go to the firewall Preferences, section Application settings and enable the option Display global policies (Filter, NAT, IPsec VPN and Objects).